Just got schooled in a Laravel feature I was unaware of:

 There's an (as of yet) undocumented way in Laravel to prevent it from sending emails to any old address.

 Why is this useful?
 Well, some of us aren't perfect 😅.
-Sometimes we accidentally send thousands of emails to real customers from our staging environment.
+Sometimes we accidentally send thousands of emails to real customers from our staging environment or even in our tests.

 There are lots of ways to avoid this, but Laravel has a nice, easy method out of the box!